botanicus/data.blog/posts/2020-01-10-start-from-zero/post.md

 # Start from zero

 _In my last post I suggested goals are meaningless and that we should just flow.
 This is by no means intuitive.
-Let's dig into how to do just that._
+Let's dig into how to do that._

 It's so easy to be distracted these days.
 Work, traffic, hobbies, kids, social networks, email, never in history there have been so many information around.